 monitoring to battle election interference through disinformation campaigns.
 KI Design’s proven AI social media monitoring tools can detect disinformation and misinformation, and mitigate operational issues.

 Providing timely insights and actionable information to support effective election delivery and communications, and to safeguard Canadians’ trust in the electoral process.
 The Data for Democracy Project utilizing a high performance data analytics platform KI Data supporting more than 150 languages. monitored keywords appearing in public posts on several social media networks, to detect:

 - events that could impede electors or election delivery

 - websites and social media accounts that falsely claimed to belong to Elections Canada

 - inaccurate information about the electoral process, whether intentional or unintentional

 Citizens frequently comment online about their voting experience and perceptions of the election process.
-KI Social provides insights gained into voter perceptions and trust, such insights help inform longer-term communication and outreach plans.
+KI Data provides insights gained into voter perceptions and trust, such insights help inform longer-term communication and outreach plans.

 It is possible that some platforms refuse to take down accounts due to inactivity or other reasons.
-Authorities are able to file complaints based on copyright infringments.
+Authorities are able to file complaints based on copyright infringements.